kimptoc/wowactivityfeed/readme.md

 ## TODO

 locale bits:
-- realms are localised/need to load all variants and use locale in using them
-- how to get all
-- used for dropdown on search page - show all variations on find a way to show one?
-- loaded via wowlookup
-- used for locale guessing

 - how to use on client/backbone - need locale files? seems to be partly working, need to remind myself what is done where
 - and/or backbone view not using i18n?
+- everyone/home page should be mixed locale... but items dont seem to stick to correct locale
 - might be same issue as below, but some fail on mixed page (/ or everyone) but work on own page
 - Item lookups not happening dynamically / lots of unknowns
-- when locale specified not getting correct default... data load issue?
 - char status earliest time not working - maybe...

+- localize dates

+- link realms so can switch to appropriate locale name, eg via realm id

-- dupe item issues, perhaps several threads looking for sameone, do a check as part of insert or do upsert...
+- dupe item issues, perhaps several threads looking for same one, do a check as part of insert or do upsert...
 - getting items not found - maybe looking for something which is not an item...

 - Validate locale- only accept what we have , default en_US otherwise

-- everyone/home page should be mixed locale... but items dont seem to stick to correct locale

 - link from guild page/ member to their own page
 - anything else?